pyccel/pyccel/docs/classes.md

 ## Class properties

-Pyccel now supports class properties (as getters only).
+Pyccel now supports class properties (to retrieve a constant value only).

 ### - Python Example